New places, new people, new experiences. These are just some of the things you get when you travel.

 If you don't mind seeing the world while on the water, then consider becoming part of a cruise ship crew.

 Think about it: a cruise ship needs a lot of people in order to run correctly.
 Housekeepers, cooks, waitstaff, managers, captains, entertainment coordinators, you name it.
 People pay a lot of money to go on cruises, so cruise lines need a lot of staff to create an unforgettable experience.

 If you're interested in joining a cruise line's staff, be sure to check their specific requirements for employment.

 If you have a way with words, can get to the bottom of a story, and have a passion for global issues, then consider becoming a journalist.

 Journalists are responsible for telling stories in a compelling and accurate way, and those stories can take journalists abroad.
 People want to know what's going on in the world, and it's up to international journalists to tell people what's happening beyond their borders.

 Generally, journalists need at least a bachelor's degree and some experience before taking on a global assignment.
 However, opportunities and qualifications vary depending on which organization you work for.

 Traveling nurses have a different day-to-day experience compared to other nurses.
 Instead of working at one location, traveling nurses will work in places where there's a shortage of qualified medical personnel.

 Traveling nurses need to have the proper education and training.
-Certifications can vary from state to state, so if you're interested in this career, be sure you know what you need to do it successfully.
+Certifications can vary from state to state, so if you're interested in becoming a traveling nurse, be sure you know what you need in order to successfully pursue this career.